AdobeDocs/experience-manager-screens.en/help/using/introduction.md

 **AEM (Adobe Experience Manager) Screens** is a Digital Signage Solution that allows you to publish dynamic and interactive digital experiences and interactions involving different types of screens in conjunction with a comprehensive digital marketing platform.

-**AEM Screens** is a powerful web-based solution that helps to to expand customer interaction and deliver unified and useful brand experiences into physical venues such as stores, hotels, banks, healthcare and educational institutions, and many more – from the same AEM platform.

 AEM Screens allows you to create:

 * **dedicated digital menu boards**